Got 2 days in Delhi to travel? Read this blog for what to see, where to stay, and some useful travel tips!

-Head to Saravana Bhavan at Janpath 46, to have some authentic south Indian delicacy.
+Head to Saravana Bhavan at Janpath 46, to have some authentic South Indian delicacies.
 I’d recommend a South Indian thali though.

 After a filling meal, and some rest, take a wee tuktuk ride and head to Lodhi Gardens in the evening.
 Spread around four monuments of the Lodhi dynasty – Mohammed Shah’s Tomb, Sikander Lodhi’s Tomb, Sheesh Gumbad and Bara Gumbad, Lodhi Gardens provides an escape of pure tranquillity from the mad hustle-bustle of the city.
 It is one of the top historical places to see in Delhi.

 Just 15 mins away on foot, or 5 mins by tuktuk, is the elite Khan Market, where you can find high-end food produce, homewares, and accessories.
 Call it a day while enjoying the late-night stroll at Khan Market and chowing a grub at Khan Chacha’s food joint.

 Start early by exploring the walled community of Old Delhi.
-If you’ve been to Old Ahmedabad, you’d find some similarities in the two cities.
+If you’ve been to Old Ahmedabad, you’d find some similarities between the two cities.
 To get to Old Delhi, take a metro to Chawri Bazaar.
 Once there, head to the historic Jama Masjid – India’s largest mosque and national identity.
 Experience the sense of unnatural pleasure and peace inside Jama Masjid, or climb up the minaret for a bird’s eye view of the city.

 The food culture in Old Delhi, with its Mughal influence, will prove to be extra spicy, sweet and tangy, and might even leave you with the infamous Delhi belly, but that doesn’t mean you should give it a miss.
-If you’re a devout meat-eater, head straight to Karim’s opposite to Jama Masjid.
+If you’re a devout meat eater, head straight to Karim’s opposite Jama Masjid.
 Karim’s is probably one of the most highlighted food joints in India, and one can see its endorsements by publications like Nat GEO, Lonely Planet and BBC.

 If you’re a non-vegetarian, however, visit Chandni Chowk’s Paranthe Wali Gali for some mouth-watering paranthas and refreshing lassis!